fi-muni/PA165/tasks/seminar08.md

 Click on the button *New product*.
 Submit empty form and see the error messages.

 There are two validations going on.
-The first one is JSR-303 validation which is driven by annotations on the class **ProductCreateDTO** located in the subproject eshop-api, se that class.
+The first one is JSR-303 validation which is driven by annotations on the class **ProductCreateDTO** located in the subproject eshop-api, see that class.
 The annotations @NotNull, @Size and @Min specify requirements for valid data.
 The second validation is SpringMVC-specific validation performed in the class **ProductCreateDTOValidator** which can do any complex checking, even involving relations among multiple properties.
 Try to select color BLACK and price higher than 100 to see it in action.